 Once upon a time, in the lush rainforests of South America, there lived four wise and caring friends: Miro the capuchin monkey, Tiago the toucan, Sonia the sloth, and Javier the jaguar.
 They lived together in harmony, learning from one another and sharing their wisdom.

 As fate would have it, a weary traveler arrived in the rainforest that very day.
-The four friends warmly welcomed him and shared their food.
-The traveler was grateful for their generosity and shared stories of his adventures with his new friends.
+The four friends warmly welcomed him and offered their carefully prepared food.
+The traveler was grateful for their generosity and regaled them with tales of his adventures across distant lands.

 He told them about his encounter with a troop of monkeys in a nearby region of the jungle.
 The monkeys were in distress, as their leader had fallen ill, and they couldn’t understand why.
 The traveler, who had learned to interpret animal languages, discovered that the leader had eaten a poisonous fruit.
 He guided the monkeys to a special herb that cured their leader.